 Note that the symbol -- may consist of two or more dashes (-), and that the old style INCLUDE and fragment syntax (--INCLUDE fragment) are not described by this grammar.
-This old-style INCLUDE syntax is likely to be removed in a future release.
+This old-style INCLUDE syntax is no longer supported.

 6.6 File Name Restrictions